 El Trapiche Review

-It's hard to believe this bare, unadorned space was "refurbished" a few years ago.
-Luckily the lack of design aesthetic doesn't translate to the plates, which, while not fancy, serve up hearty portions of Argentine grilled and fried dishes and a smattering of Spanish specialties.
-At lunch it's packed with Palermo office workers, at dinner with a mix of locals and tourists, all tucking into the well-seasoned and properly cooked steaks and chops.
-Don't miss the boquerones as an appetizer; the entraña, or hanger steak, particularly accompanied by the excellent papas a la crema, are a don't-miss main course to share for two.
-Note: while it may look slightly pricey at first glance, most of the steak portions easily serve more than one person.
-There are also good combinations on the well-priced prix-fixe lunch options.
+This eatery's design aesthetic—a bare, unadorned space illuminated with industrial lighting—doesn't translate to the dishes, which, while not fancy, include hearty portions of grilled and fried Argentine dishes and a smattering of Spanish specialties.
+At lunch it's packed with Palermo office workers, and at dinner there's a mix of locals and tourists, all tucking into the well-seasoned and properly cooked steaks and chops.
+Don't miss the boquerones (marinated anchovies) as an appetizer.
+The entraña, or hanger steak, particularly when accompanied by the excellent papas a la crema (creamed potatoes), are a don't-miss main course perfect for sharing.
+While the menu might look pricey at first glance, most of the steaks easily serve more than one person.
+There are also inexpensive prix-fixe lunch options.

 View deals in Buenos Aires for vacation packages, hotels, airfare, and more from our partners!More